deanalvero/custom-hero-selection/README.md

 # Custom Hero Selection
-"Custom Hero Selection" is shows how to customize the hero selection for your a Dota 2 custom game.
+"Custom Hero Selection" shows how to customize the hero selection for your a Dota 2 custom game.

 ![Fufu Ninja](/screenshot/fufu_ninja_1.jpg)